trequartist/demo-contentq/README.md

 # KiwiQ Demo

-A  of the  content and management platform, built Next.js and TypeScript.
+A  of the  content and management platform, built Next.js.

 ## 🎯 Overview